-How to ingest NDJSON data
+Ingest NDJSON data

-Although Tinybird allows you to ingest .json and .ndjson files, it only accepts the Newline Delimited JSON as content: each line must be a valid JSON object and every line has to end with \n.
-The API will return an error if each line isn't a valid JSON value
+Although Tinybird allows you to ingest .json and .ndjson files, it only accepts the Newline Delimited JSON as content.
+Each line must be a valid JSON object and every line has to end with \n.
+The API will return an error if each line isn't a valid JSON value.

-Ingesting to Tinybird
+Ingest to Tinybird

 With the API